-To publish an article in a research journal, the author(s) are requested to get the ethical permission from their institute.
-In this permission, the authors will agree upon standard ethical behavior.
+To publish an article in International Journal of Cardiovascular Practice, the author(s) are requested to get the ethical permission from their institute.
+This permission should include an agreement to adhere to standard ethical behavior.

-- "Ethical Approval Code" is required for all studies on people, medical records, and human samples.
+- "Ethical Approval Code" must be obtained for any studies involving people, medical records, and human samples.

-- This code must be linked to a webpage showing the details of approval.
+- This code must be linked to a webpage which provides the details of the approval.

-- The code must be approved by the authors' local authorities.
-For example, the national center of ethics or ethics department of universities.
+- The code must be approved by the authors' local authorities, such as the national center of ethics or the ethics department of universities.

 How can I receive the "Ethical Approval Code"?

-Before you plan to start a research, project involving human participants or personal data, you must apply for an “ethical approval” for that from one of the University’s research ethics committees.
-The information requested by your local committee will depend on your discipline and the type of research that you intend to undertake.
+Before you begin any research project involving human participants or personal data, you must obtain ethical approval from one of the University's research ethics committees.
+The information needed to apply for approval will vary depending on the discipline and type of research you plan to conduct.